 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Shoreditch conveyancer is on the Principality conveyancing panel.

 Kent Reliance have agreed my mortgage in principle, my offer on a apartment in Shoreditch has been accepted, what happens next?

 Your property agent will want to know who your solicitors are (make sure the solicitors are on the lender’s panel).
 Contact Kent Reliance or the financial adviser and finalise any relevant documentation.
 Kent Reliance will appoint a valuer who will get in touch with the estate agent or owners to arrange an appointment.
 Once carried out (assuming no problems) it takes about ten days to receive the mortgage offer.
 Kent Reliance will send the offer to you and your conveyancers.
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Shoreditch.

 How does conveyancing in Shoreditch differ for new build properties?

-An example of a Lease Extension matter before the tribunal for a Shoreditch residence is 137 & 139 Haberdasher Street in December 2013.
+An example of a Lease Extension case for a Shoreditch flat is 137 & 139 Haberdasher Street in December 2013.
 The Tribunal determines in accordance with section 48 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 that the premium for the extended lease for each Property should be £12,350.00.
-This case was in relation to 2 flats.
-The unexpired term as at the valuation date was 72.39 years.
+This case affected 2 flats.
+The number of years remaining on the existing lease(s) was 72.39 years.